Russell-Waterhouse/blog/content/post/landmines.md

 the dvorak keyboard layout, and realize the right pinky is pressing a nontrivial percent of your programming symbol keys in that layout, and then don't try dvorak.

-If you eant to type faster, just practice typing faster.
+If you want to type faster, just practice typing faster.
 That helps far more than dvorak.